nus-cs2103-AY1920S2/duke/docs/README.md

 #### Usages:
 #### `save`

-Saves your data to the data file `duke.txt`.
+Saves your data to the directory `data/duke.txt`, located at where you launched the application.